IST256: Applications Programming for Information Systems

 - Each week there will be an lab programming activity.

 - This activity must be completed between the lecture and recitation sections.
 It will be discussed in the recitation.
 Complete means you must have the code committed and pushed to GitHub by 11:59pm the day before your scheduled recitation.

 - You may work alone, but are encouraged to work alongside a partner as you complete the lab.
 If you work with another, you should both complete the lab individually.

-- If you are not at recitation you will not receive full credit for the class coding lab.
+- If you are not in attendance at recitation you will not receive full credit for the class coding lab.

 - You are awarded up to 5 points for the lab.

 - You are given one “Free Pass”, meaning you have one incomplete lab without penalty.

 - Practice makes perfect.
 Each week you will be assigned several homework to complete outside of class.